mrkaleArduinoLib/gbj_appthermo_ds/README.md

 ## getTemperature()

 #### Description
-The method returns final (the recent known) temperature regadless the recent measurement has been successful or not.
+The method returns the recently known averaged temperature from all active sensors with successful recent conversion.
-* In case of failed recent measurement at all sensors on the bus the final temperature is `0`.
+* In case of entirelly failed conversion at all sensors on the bus the average temperature is `0`.
-* The precision of the final temperature value (number of used fraction digits), but not precision of the measurement itself, depends on the measurement resolution set by [constructor](#gbj_appthermo_ds).
+* The precision of the averaged temperature value, but not precision of the measurement itself, depends on the measurement resolution (number of used fraction digits) of sensors set by [constructor](#gbj_appthermo_ds).

 #### Syntax
     float getTemperature()